Quick Guide To Solubility

 Using insoluble and soluble ingredients together yields some unique products!
 You can really get creative when combining these two ingredient categories.
 Below are just a couple of examples where insoluble and soluble ingredients are used together.

-A clay face mask likely employs both insoluble clay as well as water soluble elements such as plain water or a hydrosol, honey, etc.
+• A clay face mask likely employs both insoluble clays as well as water-soluble elements such as plain water and/ or a hydrosolhoney, etc.

-The oxides are often used as colourants by infusing into oils, leeching their colour.
+• The oxides are often used as colourants by infusing them into oils, leeching their colour.

 We hope you learnt a thing or two on solubility!
 Please pop any questions you may have in the comments below.